dinarly/Story/README.md

 Abdallah looked confused.

-Tasnim told Abdallah: “Do not worry Abdallah.
+Safiyyah told Abdallah: “Do not worry Abdallah.
 With the right intention we can both learn about Quantum Mechanics.
 It will be fun!”

 Zhao beamed and said: “From the large scale — the stars in space — which emit light through nuclear fusion — down to the small scale — the molecules within our own bodies…”